ryszard/djangolatex/README.markdown

 Authors
 -------

-Some code is taken from [http://www.djangosnippets.org/snippets/102/], authored by [blizz](http://www.djangosnippets.org/users/blizz/).
+Some code is taken from [this snippet](http://www.djangosnippets.org/snippets/102/), authored by [blizz](http://www.djangosnippets.org/users/blizz/).